 What happens when we shine the lasers on “FLUORESCENT” materials, like the markers?
 Color in three squares, one of each color, and we’ll see what happens!

 What do you think will happen with the 405nm violet laser?
 Will it cause the fluorescent colors to fluoresce?
 You bet!
 Notice the different emission spectrum colors.
 Fluorescent materials are more easily excited.

 The green laser has a wavelength of 532nm, longer than a 405nm violet laser, but shorter than red.
 We know that a 532nm green laser will not cause fluorescence with your plain piece of paper, but what about fluorescent markers?
 Let’s see.

 It does not seem to fluoresce with the yellow fluorescent marker.
 But it does with both the pink and orange fluorescent markers!
 What does this tell you about the relative fluorescent-ness (??!) of yellow versus pink or orange?
 If you shine the 532nm green laser around the room (carefully!) you will notice that many orange and pink objects, even ones you would not necessarily think of as fluorescent, will produce a fluorescence emission spectrum.

 Finally – try with the 635nm red laser.
 This is the longest wavelength, with the least amount of energy.
 Does it cause any of your fluorescent squares to fluoresce.
 No. It does not.
 635nm light is not energetic enough to cause fluorescence with our materials.

-This is also a great way to demonstrate the photoelectric effect!
+This is also a great (poor man’s) way to qualitatively demonstrate the photoelectric effect!